 Once students commit to extracurricular sports they join the “Sports Club” and an annual fee is charged (£40 in 2016-17) to cover costs.
 Some away games require a coach for which pupils bring a contribution for travel (£2).

 Kit is required (black and yellow hockey/rugby junior and senior shirt) with black skort/shorts and socks.
 There are Trinity Academy hoodies too – worth getting initials for a bit more money when they all get left in changing rooms!
-Kit can be purchased at PSL at the store or online .
+Kit can be bought at PSL at the store or online .
 The Parent Council is working on setting up sales of second hand sports kit and if anyone has difficulty in purchasing kit then the PE department are sometimes in a position to lend kit.

 Matches are almost always on Saturday mornings.
 A list of fixtures is made available on the school website sports club pages.
 There are also further FAQ’s for hockey and rugby on these pages which provide information on the kit needed, training times and arrangements for games.